TheresaLui/SelfHelpContent_v2/articles/problemscopingques.search/problemscopingques-search-regions.md

             "id": "requested_region",
             "order": 1,
             "controlType": "textbox",
-            "displayLabel": "What region do you want to create a search service in?", "required": true,
+            "displayLabel": "What region do you want to use?", "required": true,
             "useAsAdditionalDetails": false
         },